maxheld83/wama/README.md

 - wama is strictly a development-time package; you should never need it in your `DESCRIPTION`.
 - wama may be most helpful in an editor or IDE paired with a large screen, where you can view many terminals at once.
     For example [vscode](http://code.visualstudio.com), has great support for multiple terminals, website preview and [R](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r)

+## Related Work

+- [`option(shiny.autoreload = TRUE)`](https://shiny.rstudio.com/reference/shiny/0.14/shiny-options.html) is a native shiny feature to automatically reload a shiny app during development when relevant files are changed.
+    However, it doesn't work with shiny apps in packages, or which rely on changes in packages under development.
+- [`testthat::auto_test()`](https://testthat.r-lib.org/reference/auto_test.html) watches source and test files and reruns relevant tests.
+    However, it seems to be [retired](https://github.com/r-lib/testthat/issues/922#issuecomment-520580955).

+And I'm really hoping I didn't miss something and am uselessy reinventing the wheel here ... 😬.